Jjagg/MonoGame/Documentation/what_is_monogame.md

-MonoGame is an Open Source implementation of the Microsoft XNA 4 Framework.
+MonoGame is an Open Source implementation of the discontinued [Microsoft XNA 4 Framework]([Microsoft XNA - Wikipedia](https://en.wikipedia.org/wiki/Microsoft_XNA).
+Its goal is carry over the philosophy of XNA while expanding the framework to new platforms and evolutions.
 Our goal is to allow people to make great games using a simple API.

 The currently supported platforms are as follows.

 * Desktop PCs
   * Windows 10 Store Apps (UWP)
-   * Windows Win32 (OpenGL & DirectX)
+  * Windows (OpenGL or DirectX)
   * Linux (OpenGL)
   * Mac OS X (OpenGL)
 * Mobile/Tablet Devices
   * Android (OpenGL)
-   * iPhone/iPad (OpenGL)
+  * iOS (OpenGL)
-   * Windows Phone 10
+  * Windows Phone 10 (UWP)

-* Television
-   * tvOS
+Vulkan, DirectX 12, and Metal targets are planned but currently unavailable.

-MonoGame also supports a number of Game Consoles.
-The templates and source for these platforms are not publicly availalbe.
+MonoGame also supports a number of game consoles.
+The templates and source code for these platforms are not publicly availalbe.
 However they are available to developers registered with the appropriate developer programs.

 * Consoles (for registered developers)
   * PlayStation 4 (Sony)
   * PlayStation Vita (Sony)
-   * Xbox One (both UWP and XDK) (id@xbox)
+  * Xbox One (both UWP and XDK) (ID@xbox)
   * Nintendo Switch (Nintendo)
+  * Stadia (Google)

+To access the MonoGame version of these consoles, please contact your console account manager(s) directly (the MonoGame team can't give you an access without contacting them first).